XV SS Cossack Cavalry Corps: History

-In the summer of 1944 Heinrich Himmler and the SS became interested in gaining control of the 1st Cossack Division under Helmuth von Pannwitz.
-In July 1944 Himmler discussed the organization of a Cossack fighting unit in the Bialystok region and requested from Hitler, that the Cossack Division would be placed in the organizational structure of the SS.
-On 26 August 1944 he met with Pannwitz and his Chief of Staff.
-Himmler planned to gather all Cossack units to form a second Cossack division and proposed the transfer of the 1st Cossack division to the SS.
-All units were to be placed under von Pannwitz's command.
+In the summer of 1944, Heinrich Himmler and the SS became interested in gaining control of the 1st Cossack Division under Helmuth von Pannwitz.
+In July 1944 Himmler discussed the organisation of a Cossack fighting unit in the Białystok region and requested from Adolf Hitler, that the Cossack Division would be placed in the organisational structure of the SS.
+On 26 August 1944 he met with Pannwitz and his chief of staff.
+Himmler planned to gather all Cossack units to form a second Cossack division and proposed the transfer of the 1st Cossack Division to the SS.
+All units were to be placed under Pannwitz's command.
 Though initially reluctant, Pannwitz eventually agreed to place his division under SS administration.
 Both German cadre and Cossack troops would retain their traditional uniforms and their Wehrmacht or Cossack rank.
 Pannwitz hoped to raise his unit's low morale and to receive more supplies and better equipment.
+The Cossacks did not wear the SS runes or receive any ideological indoctrination.

+In September 1944, the XIV SS Cossack Cavalry Corps was established on the basis of the 1st Cossack Division.
+The Cossacks fought an engagement against the Red Army on 25 December 1944 near Pitomača to prevent them from crossing the Drava River.
+The commander of the 5th Don Cossack Cavalry Regiment, Ivan Kononov, was awarded the Iron Cross, first class, after the battle.